 An employee directory is like the Yellow Pages, but for your business.
 You can list employees by their expertise.
 So any member of your team can quickly find the help they need to do whatever needs doing.

 Why Do You Need an Employee Directory?

-Even in the smallest organisations, it’s very rare indeed that everyone knows each other.
-Yes, everyone might be on first name terms.
-But is everyone aware of everyone else’s talents, experience and expertise?
+Even in the smallest organizations, it’s very rare indeed that everyone knows each other.
+Yes, everyone might be on first-name terms.
+But is everyone aware of everyone else’s talents, experience, and expertise?

 An employee struggling with a spreadsheet formula, for example, would be very interested indeed to know who the spreadsheet experts are in the office.
 With an employee directory, they could quickly find the help they need, without having to ask around.